 Responsibilities (jobRemit_) are meant to be defined according to organizational and technical contexts.

 About the Companion Series

-The aim of the OWL Companion series is to illustrate the principles developed in the book Enterprise Architecture Fundamentals (soon on Amazon’s shelves) through their implementation with OWL 2 Protégé.
+Two Companion series will use the kernel to illustrate the principles developed in the book Enterprise Architecture Fundamentals (released on May 25) through their OWL 2 implementation.

 Models will be accessed online by selecting elements, or through tutor’s predefined views using the basic facilities of Protégé online user interface: